How to buy Janus Henderson (JHG) shares

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-Janus Henderson Group plc is an asset management business based in the US.
-Janus Henderson shares (JHG) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
+Janus Henderson Group plc is an asset management business based in Australia.
+Janus Henderson shares (JHG) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
 Janus Henderson has a trailing 12-month revenue of around $2.6 billion.
 If you're looking to buy shares, check out the steps below.